-In this blog we’re going to look at another surprising tool that helps with the challenges of ADHD: music.
+In this post, we’re going to look at another surprising tool that helps with the challenges of ADHD: music.

 The power of music

 Music has a special place in our hearts … as well as our brains.
 Who hasn’t experienced really deep feelings listening to a song, or recalled a distant but powerful memory listening to music?
-Music helps us to get going in morning, finish tough work-outs, tolerate boring rush-hours, celebrate marriages, birthdays, and holidays, and even to mark the memories of those we’ve lost.
+Music helps us to get going in the morning, finish tough workouts, tolerate boring rush hours, celebrate marriages, birthdays, and holidays, and even to mark the memories of those we’ve lost.
 It adds something amazing to our lives.
 It can be a device of political self-expression.
 It unifies countries and marks solemn world events.
 Think about how often you usually hear music in a typical day.

 My dog used to get really excited when she first heard me play guitar.
-These days she reacts less to it, I assume because she’s used to it (hopefully not because she dislikes my playing), but when I first got her she scampered over in a joyful, curious mood when she heard chords coming from my guitar.
+These days, she reacts less, I assume because she’s used to it (hopefully not because she dislikes my playing) but when I first got her, she scampered over in a joyful, curious mood when she heard chords coming from my guitar.
 There is a joy in listening to music, making music, and sharing it with others.

 Music and cognition

 So music is powerful and fun, but how is that helpful for ADHD?
 Well, whether you have ADHD or not, the benefits of music are many.
 And some of the problems that come up in ADHD may be impacted by music.

 For instance, several studies show that people who were musically trained tend to do better as a group on tests of memory, attention, and executive functioning, compared to those who were untrained.
 That doesn’t mean they were professional musicians; just that they had musical training for some amount of time.
 Also, these comparisons were made across the two broad groups, not among individuals in the studies.